Masthabanu/MySQL-Capstone-Project/README.md

 # MySQL Capstone Project: E-Commerce Customer Churn Analysis

+## 📌 Project Overview
+This project analyzes customer churn behavior in an e-commerce business using MySQL.
+The objective is to identify patterns and key factors influencing customer churn and provide insights for improving customer retention.

 **What I worked on:**

 • Data cleaning (handling null values & outliers)